Ory-Data-Science/semester-biology/schedule.md

 title: Assignment Schedule
-assignments: ['Computer Setup and Git Classrooms', 'Data Organization in Spreadsheets', 'Data Cleaning with OpenRefine', 'Introduction to Databases', 'Joins and Tidy Data', 'Introduction to R and RStudio', 'Project Proposals', 'Working with Data', 'Data Visualization', 'Programming Fundamentals 1', 'Programming Fundamentals 2', 'Knitr', 'Working with Spatial Data','Working with Databases', 'Version Control Basics', 'Putting It All Together',
+assignments: ['Computer Setup and Git Classrooms', 'Data Organization in Spreadsheets', 'Data Cleaning with OpenRefine', 'Introduction to Databases', 'Database Queries', 'Introduction to R and RStudio', 'Project Proposals', 'Working with Data', 'Data Visualization', 'Programming Fundamentals 1', 'Programming Fundamentals 2', 'Knitr', 'Working with Spatial Data','Working with Databases', 'Version Control Basics', 'Putting It All Together',